How to Become a Dental Assistant in Waveland Mississippi

-- Setting and confirming appointments
+- Scheduling and verifying appointments

-- Prepping patients for teeth cleanings and treatments
+- Readying patients for teeth treatments and cleanings

 - Using suction equipment to clear patients’ mouths

-- Providing instruments to dentists during procedures
+- Supplying instruments to dentists during procedures

-- Preparing X-ray machines and processing X-rays
+- Preparing X-ray machines and handling X-rays

 - Purchasing dental and office supplies